 Things to think about…

 - When you first find out about your baby’s clubfeet, research pediatric orthopedists in your area.
 You might want to see if you can make an appointment to meet with them and discuss treatment and answer any questions you may have.
 Our doctor didn’t have time to meet with us for a face-to-face appointment, but I left questions with the nurse and he was more than willing to answer all of them for me.

 - Bring a bottle or pacifier with you to appointments.
 Like I mentioned earlier, casting appointments are not very fun and can be uncomfortable for your little one.
 Distracting baby with a pacifier or a bottle can help the appointment go more smoothly and also help the doctor get the casts on faster.
-Ethan slept through the entire first appointment, but he was only 4 days old.
+My little man slept through the entire first appointment, but he was only 4 days old.
 Each appointment after that was harder to distract him, but at least we got only intermittent crying fits with a pacifier or bottle present.

 - Look into your state’s early intervention program.
 Every state has a program that your physician can refer you to for state funded services.
 This is the birth through 3 year old version of an IEP (Individualized Education Plan) called the IFSP (Individual Family Service Plan).
 Your child can be evaluated for qualifying services.
-Ethan qualified for physical therapy so we have a physical therapist come to our home once every two weeks for an hour of therapy with him.
+Baby E qualified for physical therapy so we have a physical therapist come to our home once every two weeks for an hour of therapy with him.